 Despite the complexity that exists when shipping large-items, shopper expectations remain high.
 Large-item retailers face a unique set of complex and costly fulfillment challenges.
-Below we will discuss some of these delivery challenges and provide ways to overcome them to drive loyalty.
+Below we will discuss some of the large-item delivery challenge and provide ways to overcome it to drive loyalty.

 Challenge #1: Delivery Speed, Final-Mile Scheduling & Flexibility